nDenerserve/SmartPi/readme.md

 The easiest way is to download a prebuild image.
 Further information under: https://www.enerserve.eu/service.html

-Download Raspbian Bullseye Lite (64bit) (the big bullsyeye should also work) from https://www.raspberrypi.com/software/ and copy it on your SD card.
+Download Raspbian Bookworm Lite (64bit) (the big bullsyeye should also work) from https://www.raspberrypi.com/software/ and copy it on your SD card.
 The easiest way is to use the Raspbbery Pi Imager.

 Create a user with the name smartpi and a password of your choice.
 We use the password smart4pi here.
 During installation, please use the password you have chosen and replace smart4pi with the one you have chosen.